intel/nauta/docs/user-guide/actions/config.md

 ### Outcome

-Calculates resources' settings for all packs installed together with `nctl` application.
+The outcome calculates the resources' settings for all packs installed together with `nctl` application.
 It assumes, that the maximal available number of CPU on a node is 10 and that this node provides 1Gb of RAM.
 Furthermore, limited and requested resources are calculated using those maximal values.

 ----------------------